Search

 Continuing the Journey

-Our work with Sherwood Forest Hospitals Trust is an ongoing partnership aimed at creating a “musical hospital”—a place where music is embedded into the fabric of care.
+Our work with Sherwood Forest Hospitals NHS Foundation Trust is an ongoing partnership aimed at creating a “musical hospital”—a place where music is embedded into the fabric of care.
 By equipping staff with the skills and confidence to incorporate music into their daily routines, we are helping to enhance the health and wellbeing of patients, families, and staff.

 “It was such an inspiring day and interesting to learn that music can be quiet and soft but also noisy and change depending on the patient”